HTTPS

 To use a different certificate keypair that you have generated upload your certificate file to /usr/cloudshark/etc/tls-certificate/cloudshark.crt and the private key to /usr/cloudshark/etc/tls-certificate/cloudshark.key.

-Then restart the system so ensure that CloudShark will use the new certificate and private key that you have generated and not the default self-signed certificate that ships by default.
+Then restart nginx to ensure that CloudShark will use the new certificate and private key that you have generated and not the default self-signed certificate that ships by default.

 Restart to update changes